linklab-uva/RACECAR_DATA/README.md

 **Vehicle Positions**
 |`local_odometry`| `nav_msgs/msg/Odometry`|Vehicle odometry in Cartesian coordinates derived from RTK GNSS solution|

+### Tutorial: ROS2 Visualization

-### Custom ROS2 Messages
+#### Installation of Custom ROS2 Messages

 The `delphi_esr_msgs`, `novatel_oem7_msgs`, and `novatel_gps_msgs` are the radar and gps messages obtained from the Autonomous Stuff and Novatel drivers.
 Install these packages in order to parse the radar and novatel custom messages in the dataset.

-### Tutorial: ROS2 Visualization

-#### Installation of Custom ROS2 Messages

-These custom ROS2 messages are necessary for reading of the GNSS and Radar messages as well as usage of the `racecar_utils` package.

 - novatel_oem7_msgs
 - novatel_gps_msgs